-ALIGN YOUR FOCUS TO YOUR BUSINESS NEEDS AND PURPOSE
+ALIGN YOUR FOCUS TO YOUR 2 BUSINESS NEEDS AND PURPOSE

 Factors such as your business' size, sector and location will all determine where you should focus your efforts.
-You should also review any existing employability or employment programmes that your business offers and consider where adaptations may be needed to open these up to refugees.
+You should also review any existing employability employment or programmes that your business offers and consider where adaptations may be needed to open these up to refugees.